In this article, we will cover,

 - The Indian cement industry has to be viewed on a regional basis viz, North/South/West/East.
 Demand may be favourable/unfavourable in some areas.
 It is also highly fragmented with top six companies already accounting for 60% of industry capacity, the rest 40% is distributed among 40 small players.
 So conservative investors should pick top companies atleast since the current scenario is challenging.

 - Cost factor plays a huge role in cement companies as more the savings in cost more will be their margins.
-So, a company who can control its freight, power and other fixed costs can score against its peers as the competition level is also very high amongst players in this sector.
+So, a company which can control its freight, power and other fixed costs can score against its peers as the competition level is also very high amongst players in this sector.

 - Since cement is a regional play on account of its high freight costs, the company should not have all its plants concentrated in one region.
 It should have a geographical spread so that adverse market conditions in one region can be mitigated by high growth in the other region.